 Step 1.
 Setting Up WordPress Form Tracking in Google Analytics

-At WPBeginner, we use MonsterInsights for many kinds of tracking, including for our form conversion rates.
-Check out our detailed MonsterInsights review to see what more it can do.
+At WPBeginner, we use it for tracking form conversion rates, website traffic, top referral sources, and our best-performing content.
+Check out our detailed MonsterInsights review to see everything it can do beyond form tracking.

 MonsterInsights removes the need to write code or hire a developer.
 So, it allows you to set up Google Analytics and track WordPress forms without editing code.

-Plus, it easily integrates with all of the most popular WordPress form plugins, like WPForms, Formidable Forms, Contact Form 7, and more.
+Plus, it easily integrates with all of the most popular WordPress form plugins, like WPForms, Formidable Forms, and more.

 For this tutorial, we’ll be using MonsterInsights Pro because it includes the Forms addon, dashboard reports, and other advanced tracking features.
-There is also a MonsterInsights Lite version that you can use to get started.
+The free Lite version is excellent for basic page analytics but does not include the Forms addon needed for this tutorial.

 First, let’s create a MonsterInsights account.
-On their website, just click the ‘Get MonsterInsights Now’ button.
+On the MonsterInsights website, just click the ‘Get MonsterInsights Now’ button.
 Then, you can just follow through with the on-screen instructions to complete checkout.

 After signing up on the MonsterInsights website, you can copy your license key and install the MonsterInsights plugin (which your Pro license will upgrade).